silasfox/editor/README.md

 # editor

-A basic text editor to learn McClim, roughly following (this tutorial)[https://youtu.be/vg1jG-NTNHc]
+A basic text editor to learn McClim, roughly following [this tutorial](https://youtu.be/vg1jG-NTNHc).

 ## License